 Jumper's knee symptoms

-Symptoms of jumper's knee consist of pain at the bottom front of the kneecap over what is called the lower pole of the patella.
+Symptoms of jumper's knee include pain at the bottom front of the kneecap over what is called the lower pole of the patella.
+Pain usually occurs gradually with the patient unable to pinpoint an exact time of injury.
+However, at times pain can flare up and be acutely painful.

-The bottom of the patella will be very tender when pressing in and may appear larger or thicker than the unaffected side.
+The bottom of the patella will be very tender when pressing in and may appear larger or thicker than the uninjured side.
 The athlete is likely to experience aching and stiffness after exercise and pain when contracting the quadriceps muscles in acute cases.
-In particular, jumping activities are likely to cause most pain or discomfort.
-Jumper's knee is graded 1 to 4 depending on how bad the injury is with grade one being an only mild pain after training and a grade four resulting in constant pain.
+In particular, jumping activities are likely to cause most pain or discomfort, hence the term Jumper's knee.
+Injuries are graded 1 to 4 depending on severity with grade one being only mild pain after training and a grade four resulting in constant pain and inability to walk or run.

 The VISA pain questionnaire is excellent for monitoring symptoms which can often be difficult to describe or measure with a long-term chronic condition.
 The lower your score, the worse your injury.
 Do this regularly for example once per week to measure progress.